Please enable JavaScript to view this page.

 General Information

-1. Contestants in these six categories: Will be required to perform certain machine tool operations.
+1. Contestants in these four categories will be required to perform certain machine tool operations.

 2. Will furnish the following items: